SAP-archive/data-intelligence-codejam-exercises/exercise/iot/readme.md

 |Protocol|`rpc`|
 |User|`root`|

 Click **Save**.

-Back to the Configuration of “Write File” operator and you need modify one last property as following.
+Back to the Configuration of **Write File** operator and you need modify one last property as following.

 |Field|Value|
 |-|-|